Supervision - Supporting Staff in a Challenging Social Care Environment

 - Line Management: This is about accountability for practice and its quality within the team.
 This includes managing team resources, delegation and workload management, performance appraisal, absence management, duty of care, support and other HR processes;

 - Professional Supervision for Social Workers: A key aspect of this function is reviewing and reflecting on practice issues.
 This may include reviewing roles, relationships and impact, evaluating the outcomes of the work, ensuring confident use of evidence based practice and up to date research and maximising opportunities for wider learning.
 This should be undertaken by in depth analysis of two carefully selected cases from the workers caseload and the discussion should demonstrate the appropriate competencies from The College of Social Work Professional Capabilities Framework;

 - Continuing Professional Development: This ensures workers have the relevant skills, knowledge, understanding and attributes to do the job, and progress their careers.
 Constructive feedback and observation of practice should be part of the learning process for Social Workers and Supervisors.
-Supervision should also ensure that Social Workers are registered with the HCPC.
-See also HCPC, Standards of continuing professional development.
+Supervision should also ensure that Social Workers are registered with the Social Work England.
+See also Social Work England, Standards of continuing professional development.

 Managers are responsible for ensuring that everyone they line-manage has a designated Supervisor with whom they meet individually for direct formal supervision.
-All Social Workers must be supervised by a Manager who is a qualified Social Worker, registered with the HCPC.
+All Social Workers must be supervised by a Manager who is a qualified Social Worker, registered with the Social Work England.